 Common Area Landscape Maintenance

 One of the most obvious services that the District provides is landscape maintenance of all the common areas within Brighton Lakes.
-The District has a contract with Girard Environmental Services to provide these services, which include mowing and detailing turf areas, pruning and fertilizing trees and shrubs, maintaining the common area irrigation system, pest control for all plant material, and trash removal.
+The District has a contract with Blade Runner Commercial Landscaping, Inc. to provide these services, which include mowing and detailing turf areas, pruning and fertilizing trees and shrubs, maintaining the common area irrigation system, pest control for all plant material, and trash removal.

 The Board of Supervisors encourages all residents to take care when fertilizing, especially for properties that backup to ponds.
 The blooms of algae that the District is experiencing are the direct result of over-fertilizing and these nutrients getting into the ponds.